Build a Travel Planner

 async do(input, display) {

-const confirmed = await display.pushAndWait({ input });
+const confirmed = await display.pushAndWait(input);

-return confirmed ?
-"User confirmed." : "User cancelled.";
+data: confirmed ?
+"User confirmed." : "User cancelled.",

 },

-render({ data, resolve }: SlotRenderProps) {
+render({ props, resolve }) {

 return (